 Mark began learning the flute at the age of 10.
 At the age of 13, he received his AMusA and in the following year, Mark received his LMusA with Distinction.
 Since then, Mark has obtained a Bachelor of Music Performance from the Australian National University, a Masters of Music Performance and Specialised Masters of Music (Soloist) from the Zurich University of the Arts and a Masters of Music in Contemporary Music from the University of Music and Performing Arts Munich whilst studying with numerous internationally renowned teachers including Virginia Taylor, Vernon Hill, Trevor Wye, Matthias Ziegler and Andrea Lieberknecht.

 Mark was a guest member of the Tonhalle-Orchestra Zurich and has collaborated with several notable composers including Helmut Lachenmann, Beat Furrer, William Blank and Heinz Holliger; and conductors such as Kent Nagano, Lionel Bringuier, Roland Kluttig, Zsolt Nagy, David Zinman, Werner Ehrhardt, Douglas Boyd and Nello Santi.
 As a soloist, Mark has performed with the Bach Collegium München and the Filharmonie Hradec Králové.

-Mark is now teaching and performing around Australia and is the Artist-in-Residence at Flutes & Flutists Pty Limited.
+Mark is now teaching and performing throughout Australia and is the Artist-in-Residence at Flutes & Flutists.